Dmytro Hnap: Biography

 In 2014, he and other journalists collaborated to preserve documents found at the Mezhyhirya Residence after President Viktor Yanukovych fled Ukraine.
 Hnap won the main award at the 2015 Mezhyhirya Festival for his investigative work.

 In April 2016, a libel lawsuit was filed against him by Oleksandr Korniyets, one of the Ukrainian top prosecutors dubbed the "diamond prosecutors", previously suspected of taking bribes in what has been described as a witch hunt against many Hromadske journalists launched by Petro Poroshenko's supporters.

 On 25 June 2018, Hnap announced he was leaving journalism to start a political career.
 He said he would take part in the 2019 Ukrainian parliamentary elections, and in primaries for a single liberal opposition candidate in the 2019 Ukrainian presidential election.
 He officially became a presidential candidate on February 8, 2019, nominated by the party Power of the People.
-Hnap continued to hosts his own political talk show "Right to the Truth" on "24 Channel".
+Hnap continued to host his own political talk show "Right to the Truth" on "24 Channel".
 On 1 March he withdrew his candidacy in favour of supporting fellow candidate Anatoliy Hrytsenko.
 The following day Power of People officially withdraw Hap's candidacy.
 In the election Hrytsenko did not proceed to the second round of the election; in the first round he placed fifth with 6.91% of the votes.